lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 #### 1.3 Changing account labels

-To change the label name connected to a specific Oxen Primary or Sub-address use the command:
+To change the label name connected to a specific Lozzax Primary or Sub-address use the command:

 ```text
 account label <index> <label text with white spaces allowed>